aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/shapes/managing-smartart/determine-if-shape-is-smart-art-shape/_index.md

 ## **Possible Usage Scenarios**

-Smart Art Shapes are special shapes in Microsoft Excel that allow you to create complex diagrams automatically.
-You can find if the shape is a smart art shape or normal shape using [**Shape.IsSmartArt**](https://reference.aspose.com/cells/net/aspose.cells.drawing/shape/properties/issmartart) property.
+SmartArt shapes are special shapes in Microsoft Excel that allow you to create complex diagrams automatically.
+You can determine whether the shape is a SmartArt shape or a normal shape using the [**Shape.IsSmartArt**](https://reference.aspose.com/cells/net/aspose.cells.drawing/shape/properties/issmartart) property.

 ## **Determine if Shape is Smart Art Shape**

-The following sample code loads the [sample Excel file](55541792.xlsx) containing a smart art shape as shown in this screenshot.
-It then prints the value of [**Shape.IsSmartArt**](https://reference.aspose.com/cells/net/aspose.cells.drawing/shape/properties/issmartart) property of the first shape.
+The following sample code loads the [sample Excel file](55541792.xlsx) containing a SmartArt shape as shown in this screenshot.
+It then prints the value of the [**Shape.IsSmartArt**](https://reference.aspose.com/cells/net/aspose.cells.drawing/shape/properties/issmartart) property of the first shape.
 Please see the console output of the sample code given below.

 ![todo:image_alt_text](determine-if-shape-is-smart-art-shape_1.png)